 The wonderful thing about donors is that donors are wonderful things!
 The difficult thing, however, is that donors are not all the same.
 In the Hundred Acre Wood of donors, your nonprofit will engage donors who are like Christopher Robin, Piglet, Eeyore, Tigger, Rabbit, Owl, and Kanga and Roo (by the way, you’re Winnie-the-Pooh).
 The best way to ensure you have a fulfilling long-term relationship with your donors is to treat them like their characters.
+Here’s what Winnie The Pooh can teach us about nonprofit donor personas.

-Christopher Robin — The Engager
+Christopher Robin: The Engager

 You pretty much never need to worry about this amazing donor.
 Christopher Robin is engaging, compassionate, and helpful.
 If you don’t seek him out, he’ll contact you.
 If you contact him, he’ll be more than willing to do whatever he can.
 In addition, your other donors look up to him.
 You can rely on Christopher Robin, and you should always be encouraging him to be involved in your activities.
 If you do, you’ll both end up better off.